 Allocate an amount of money to buy shares that you are prepared to lose (because shares are volatile).

 Investing with fractional shares, which give you more flexibility, might be worth considering since you won't have to spend more than your budget permits.

 Step 4: Decide whether to buy shares or invest via an ETF

 Buying ETF (Exchange Traded Fund) units is a more diversified way to invest than buying a share in a single company, but it is also less appealing to active traders who like to retain control over what they want to hold in their portfolio.

 You can get exposure to AMC with various ETFs, including the Vanguard Russell 2000 Value ETF (VTWV) and iShares Russell 2000 ETF (IWM) among others.

 There are different order types available, which you can use to customise when and how much you want to buy each share for.
 These order types are widely available.

 Market orders are orders that can be purchased or sold at the current market price.
 However, the price that you actually get may not match the one you were offered by the time that the trade is executed.

 Unlike a market order, a limit order is executed at the defined price or less.

 Allows you to define what price to sell.
 Often used to defend a trade position against market volatility.
-For example, you could set up a stop loss at $44 per share.
-If the price dropped to that level, your stop loss order will be executed automatically.
+For example, you could set up a stop loss at US$44 per share.
+If the price drops to that level, your stop loss order will be executed automatically.